Best Clay Bar

 • Visco Clay

-A synthetic type of semi-firm clay or putty that is like very much like sculpting clay or Playdoh if you are familiar with what Playdoh is.
-Now there are different types of "clay bars" in the form of synthetic, rubberized material that is attached to blocks, cloths, and handles.
+A synthetic type of semi-firm clay or putty that is like very much like sculpting clay, or Playdoh if you are familiar with what Playdoh is.

-This means that your quest for the best clay bar is now going to become more confusing as I do my best to make it less confusing.
-There are various forms or types of clay bars:
+This means that your quest for the best clay bar is now going to become more confusing but I will do my best to make it less confusing.

 • Traditional clay bar (firm, putty material in the size of your palm)